This compilation of the covers of the Annual Reports since 2002 conveys the scope of our work.

 Argentina: Maria Laura Scasso, a bilingual teacher and translator, assembled a team to create an online course in Spansh, Dislexia sin Fronteras.
-There are learners are from Argentina, Bolivia, Chile, Colombia, Costa Rica, Ecuador, Paraguay, Peru, Spain and Uruguay as well as from Ireland, Singapore and the USA.
+There are learners from Argentina, Bolivia, Chile, Colombia, Costa Rica, Ecuador, Paraguay, Peru, Spain and Uruguay as well as from Ireland, Singapore and the USA.

 Brazil: Professor Angela Pinheiro of the University of Minas Gerais has created an online course in Portuguese.
-(See Free online training on this site.
+(See Free online training on this site.)

 France: In January 2012, Dr Vincent Goetry, Director of the course and DI teacher-training consultant, was invited by the ‘Ministère de l’Education nationale’ and representatives of all the associations of parents (‘Fédération Française des DYS’) and ‘ANAPEDYS’ on how the course is being implemented in the Belgian francophone system.
 The ‘Directeur général de l’enseignement scolaire’ later expressed his enthusiasm and discussed how a plan could be made to pilot the adapted course before its wider introduction in teacher-training programmes.
-A MOOC version is under consideration in a university.

 Grenada: The delegate of the Grenada Special Education Needs Officer, Ministry of Education trialed the course with teachers and reported, ‘The content of the online training package was excellent.
 It covers almost all aspects that teachers will need in order to offer support to students with dyslexia.
 Additionally, the content can easily be used across the curriculum.
 All students and teachers stand to benefit from the strategies used in the course.
 The teachers in Grenada who participated were thrilled with the content’.